syllabix/robotix/README.md

 ## Getting Started

-The project includes a comprehensive Makefile to simplify setup and development.
+The project includes a Makefile to simplify setup and development.
 Here's how to get started:

 1. **Initial Setup**
    ```bash